michaelrbock/michaelrbock.github.io/now.md

 This is a [/now](https://nownownow.com/about) page.

+I'm the co-founder & CTO of [Column Tax](https://www.columntax.com/).
+We're working on making the tax system in this country fundamentally more-fair.
+And we're solving some incredibly complex software problems to get there.
+So far, things are working: we have a real shot at changing this industry that hasn't changed in quite a long time and building a massive business while we do it.
+If you're interested in working with a group of incredibly-smart humans on interesting problems, we're [hiring](https://jobs.columntax.com/).
+Get in touch:
+DM or email me.

+Last updated: Nov 23, 2023.

+---

+Previous update: Nov 21, 2021:

-I'm the Co-founder & CTO of [Column Tax](https://www.columntax.com/), a company powering the future of personal income tax software via API.
-We're hiring a lot, if you're interested in working on some gnarly software architecture problems, get in touch: DM or email me.
+I'm the co-founder & CTO of [Column Tax](https://www.columntax.com/), a company powering the future of personal income tax software via API.
+We're hiring a lot.

-Last updated: Nov 21, 2021.
+If you're interested in working on some gnarly software architecture problems, get in touch: DM or email me.

 ---